rhboot/shim/SBAT.md

 required as well to sign and label a component with a specific generation number.
 As time goes on it is likely that the minimum feature set required for the currently valid generation number will expand.
-(For example, hyper visors supporting secure boot guests may at some point require memory encryption or similar protection mechanism.)
+(For example, hypervisors supporting UEFI Secure Boot guests may at some point require memory encryption or similar protection mechanism.)